jveldboom/aws-mobile-analytics-elasticsearch/README.md

 | --day    | Day to import - **must also include --year & --month**
 | --delete-date | Delete a certain date or date range.
 Months or days with a single digits must have a leading zero. (`8` should be `08`) Single date: `2017-08-01` Or all of a month `2017-08-*`
 | --no-s3-import | Flag to **not** import files from S3.
 Useful if you already have the files downloaded

+## What's Going On in the Python Import
+1. Downloads the AWS Mobile Analytics S3 files locally
+2. Unzips the S3 gzipped files
+3. Creates custom mapping if one does not already exist
+4. Create Elasticsearch index by date
+4. Import unzipped S3 files into Elasticsearch